 Introduce the song "God Welcomes All."
-If singing, use the Glory to God hymnal, #399, or listen to the tune at bit.ly/FMWelcomesAll.
-Sing the song a few times so that everyone becomes comfortable singing together.
+If singing, use the Glory to God hymnal, #399, another hymnal with the song, or listen to the tune at bit.ly /FMWelcomesAll.
+Line out the song and sing it few times so that everyone becomes comfortable singing together.
 If you are not singing the song, invite people to speak the phrases after you.